neuronsimulator/ringtest/README.md

 ## Running Parallel Simulations

-For running simulations on cluster or supercomputing platform, the workflow remains same (described above).
+For running simulations on a cluster or supercomputing platform, the workflow remains the same (described above).
 But you have to consider some additional details described below:

 * Suppose you want to use `N` cores on your cluster.
 * Run NEURON with `N` mpi ranks (this will generate `N` sub-datasets inside specific directory)
 * Now launch CoreNEURON with `N` mpi ranks and `1` OpenMP thread per rank (`pure-mpi` mode).
 OR, you can launch `X` threads per rank and `N`/ `X` MPI ranks.

-For example, we launch parallel simulation using `4 mpi ranks` with NEURON as :
+For example, if we launch a parallel simulation using `4 mpi ranks` with NEURON as :

 ```bash
 mpirun -n 4 ./x86_64/special -mpi -python ringtest.py -tstop 100 -coredat coreneuron_data